An improvement on the base-change theorem and the functor $f^!$: Introduction

 If $f$ and $g$ are proper then Remark~\ref{R0.9} informs us that, up to canonical isomorphism, $\theta(\spadesuit)$ agrees with the usual base-change map $\Phi(\spadesuit)$.
-In \cite[Example~6.5]{Neeman96} we see that $\Phi(\spadesuit)$ does not have to be an isomorphism; in the example the maps $f$ and $g$ are finite and $u,v$ are open immersions.
-Hence $\rho(f,v)$ need not be an isomorphism in general. \ermk
+In \cite[Example~6.5]{Neeman96} we see that $\Phi(\spadesuit)$ does not have to be an isomorphism; in the example the stacks are all noetherian, affine schemes, the maps $f$ and $g$ are finite and $u,v$ are dominant open immersions.
+Hence $\rho(f,v)$ need not be an isomorphism in general, and placing further restrictions on the stacks is unlikely to help. \ermk

 \rmk{R0.994} If $f:X\la Y$ is a morphism in $\seq$ then the subset of $X$ on which $f$ is of finite Tor-dimension is open.
-I am not aware of a place in the literature where this is stated explicitly, but the problem is local in $X$ and the affine case follows easily from \cite[Lemma~1.4]{Avramov-Iyengar-Lipman-Nayak10}.
-See also Lemma~\ref{L4.9} and its proof. \ermk
+I am not aware of a place in the literature where this is stated explicitly, even for schemes---but the reader can find a proof in Corollary~\ref{C4.497.-111}. \ermk

-\rmk{R0.13} Suppose we are given two composable maps $X\stackrel f\la Y\stackrel g\la Z$ in $\seq$.
+\rmk{R0.13} Suppose we are given two composable 1-morphisms $X\stackrel f\la Y\stackrel g\la Z$ in $\seq$.
 Let $u:U\la X$ be the inclusion of the open subset on which $f$ is of finite Tor-dimension.
 Then $u$ and $fu$ are of finite Tor-dimension.
-Consider the commutative square of \ref{ST0.5.5}
+Because $(-)^!$ is an oplax 2-functor the square below commutes

 In this square $\rho(fu,g)$, $\rho(u,gf)$ and $\rho(u,f)$ must be isomorphisms by \ref{ST0.5.3}, and hence $u^!\rho(f,g)=u^*\rho(f,g)$ is an isomorphism.